lucastheisen/jsch-nio/README.md

 The important part here is that you _may_ need to use the `FileSystems.newFileSystem` overload that allows you to specify the `ClassLoader`.
 You may also notice that I left out the `DefaultSessionFactory` environment configuration per the new behavior as of [version 0.1.7](#new-in-version-017)

+# New in Version 1.0.2

+The constructor for `UnixSshFileSystemWatchService` was removed in favor of factory methods that offer more flexibility to the `UnixSshFileSystem`.
+This required a major version change due to the minor backwards incompatibility that _should_ not have been used anyway (a watch service should be obtained from the `FileSystem`, not constructed).
+This was done to add support for an [inotify](https://en.wikipedia.org/wiki/Inotify) enabled watch service.
+With this new feature, events are fired by the remote operating system rather than polling for changes.
+This should _drastically_ improve performance in some cases.
+Specifically when the folder being watched has a large number of files/folders in it.
+In order to use this new feature, the remote system will have to have the `inotifywait` command available (part of the `inotify-tools` package).
+To enable it, you supply the `watchservice.inotify` property with a value of `true` to the registration:

+    Map<String, Object> environment = new HashMap<String, Object>();
+    environment.put( "defaultSessionFactory", defaultSessionFactory );
+    environment.put( "watchservice.inotify", true );
+    uri = new URI( scheme + "://" + username + "@" + hostname + ":" + port + sshPath );
+    FileSystem fileSystem = FileSystems.newFileSystem( uri, environment );